unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 **What to Do:**
 Replace the missing disk.
 For dual-parity configurations, replace the missing disks one at a time.
-If you can’t recover the data (or if more than 2 disks fail in a dual-parity setup), go to ***Tools → New Config*** to perform the New Config procedure.
+If you can't recover the data (or if more than 2 disks fail in a dual-parity setup), go to ***Tools → New Config*** to perform the New Config procedure.

 </TabItem>